guannanqu/guannanqu.github.io/_pages/about.md

 **I am recruiting postdocs through the [CBI fellowship](https://carnegiebosch.cmu.edu/fellowships/index.html).
 If you are interested, feel free to reach out!**

 ### Recent updates
+- Our [paper](https://ieeexplore.ieee.org/document/9721402) has been selected as the 3rd paper out of the top 5 papers chosen among over a thousand articles published in the IEEE Transactions on Smart Grid (TSG) in the past 3 years.
 - I received NSF CAREER Award (2023)!
 - Recent paper highlights:
   - We applied the Scalable Reinforcement Learning framework (which we proposed a few years ago in this [paper](https://arxiv.org/abs/1912.02906)) to a microgrid inverter control problem and showed superior scalability of the proposed framework!
 See preprint [here](https://arxiv.org/pdf/2312.04371.pdf).